 More to come soon!

-The Global Thought Leaders video series presented by TBD Media and amplified by CBS News, features Genus as one of several companies highlighted in the series, with Genus’ focus on how a more sustainable food system can start with better breeding.
+The Breeding Technology and Innovations Can Improve Sustainability and Animal Well-Being video series presented by TBD Media and amplified by CBS News, features Genus as one of several companies highlighted in the series, with Genus’ focus on how a more sustainable food system can start with better breeding.
 The video explores how genetics and innovative breeding technologies can improve animal welfare, combat disease and reduce the environmental impact of raising cattle.
 A more sustainable food system starts with more knowledge of animal genetics and acceptance of innovation.
 We are proud to share this video featuring Chief Scientific Officer Elena Rice, Principle Biosystems Engineer David Appleyard, the Wisconsin-based Ebert Enterprises, @Emily Yeiser Stepp, and our colleagues who share their story as part of the #50GlobalLeaders program.

 Presentations & Events